ragavvenkatesan/yann/docs/source/index.rst

     net.add_layer(type = "objective")

 The layer ``objective`` creates the loss function from the classifier that can be used as a learning metric.
-It also provides a scope for other moduels such as the :mod:`optimizer` module.
+It also provides a scope for other modules such as the :mod:`optimizer` module.
 Refer :ref:`organization` and :ref:`yann` for more details on modules.
 Now that our network is created and constructed we can see that the ``net`` objects have ``layers`` populated.